 Buffer is well known for its simple flat rate subscriptions.
 This is slightly different from the other pricing models examples because the price really is flat rate.
-There’s no add-ons for volume or for users.
+There are no add-ons for volume or for users.
 What you see is what you get, and this simplicity has undoubtedly contributed to Buffer’s growth.

 Not a fit for: This isn’t a fit when the value of the different features, volume, and users are unrelated.
 You don’t want to force customers to pay for more volume when all they want is an extra user.

 Volume-based pricing can apply to all sorts of things, but an easy example is email.
 YMLP is a popular tool for PR email outreach and other large volume email outreach.

 There are two pricing tiers to choose from, and within each one there are different amounts based on the volume of emails, from 500 to 100,000 and beyond.